How to extract EXIF from JPEG using GroupDocs.Metadata (Java)

 Prerequisites

-- An IDE such as IntelliJ IDEA or Eclipse for coding and testing.
+- IDE such as IntelliJ IDEA or Eclipse for writing and testing code.

 Maven Configuration